tanakh/Peggy/syntax.md

 <name> is name of nonterminal. <Type> must be specified.
 Type is separated by double-colon (::) or triple-colon (:::).
 Triple-colon has special meaning, this nonterminal is a _token_ which is a self delimited term.
 Specification of _token_ is described [here](#token).
 It is Haskell's type and is a result type of this nonterminal symbol.
 Definition of nonterminal is some alternatives.
 These are separated by '/'.
 Each alternative is sequence of grammers.

-Here is typical form of a nondeterminal definition.
+Here is typical form of a nonterminal definition.

     <name> :: <Type>
       = sequence ...